Duane Bobick: Comeback

 Despite the embarrassing defeat, Bobick was back in the ring two months later, winning a rematch with Scott LeDoux.
 He finished the year 1977 at 40–1 with 34 KOs.

 In 1978, he was upset in the third round by South African Kallie Knoetze for his second KO loss, again falling victim to an overhand right.
 Cut over his right eye and floored, Bobick rose at the count of 8 but the fight was stopped.
 He fought eight more times against second-tier fighters in 1978, winning all by KO.

 He was then looking to return to top-level contention in 1979 securing a nationally televised bout with future belt-holder and Stevenson's 1976 Olympic KO victim John Tate.
 Bobick talked openly pre-bout of his new commitment to training and conditioning, citing reduced body fat statistics as proof of his seriousness to return to the top of the heavyweight ranks.
-Hurt early in the first round by an overhand right as in the Norton fight, Bobick couldn't clinch to clear his head and continued to move forward absorbing terrible punishment.
+Hurt early in the first round by an overhand right as in the Norton fight, Bobick could not clinch to clear his head and continued to move forward absorbing terrible punishment.
 A knockdown followed by a dozen overhand rights from Tate forced the referee to stop the bout a little over two minutes into the first round.

 A TKO loss (stopped due to deep cuts on both eyelids) to prospect George Chaplin later that year led to his retirement at age 28.

 Professional boxing record

 Life after boxing

 Bobick returned to Minnesota and took heavy industry work before a machine accident nearly killed him in 1997.
 Both his arms were caught and crushed between huge paper rolls being rotated in a paper mill.
 He narrowly avoided amputation after a complex surgery to re-attach muscles and tendons and repair skin and bone damage.
 After this, he went into coaching and public speaking, using his celebrity to try to encourage and help others.
-In November 2006, Bobick was elected as a city councilman.
+In November 2006, he was elected as a city councilman.

-On June 19, 2014, he was inducted into the National Polish-American Sports Hall of Fame in Troy, Michigan.
+On June 19, 2014, Bobick was inducted into the National Polish-American Sports Hall of Fame in Troy, Michigan.

 Personal life

 Bobick's younger brother Rodney Bobick was also a heavyweight boxer.
 He died in a single car crash in 1977.

-Bobick suffers from chronic traumatic encephalopathy (also known as dementia pugilistica).
+After his retirement, Bobick worked as a travel agent in Ventnor, New Jersey.
+He suffers from chronic traumatic encephalopathy (also known as dementia pugilistica).
 Originally diagnosed in 1997 after his arm injury, his progressive decline has been noteworthy in recent years.
-He was quoted in 2011 by the Morrison County Record saying "I'm not sure I would have gone into boxing back then if I would have known all the effects of head trauma that I know today, but I don’t regret the experience, intense training and discipline I learned from the sport."
+He was quoted in 2011 by the Morrison County Record saying "I'm not sure I would have gone into boxing back then if I would have known all the effects of head trauma that I know today, but I don't regret the experience, intense training and discipline I learned from the sport."